jentery/508/notes.md

 * *prototype (1900s)*: in electronics, "[a] basic filter network (usually having series and shunt reactances in inverse proportion) with specified cut-off frequencies, from which other networks may be derived to obtain sharper cut-offs, constancy of characteristic impedance with frequency, etc."
 * *prototype (1900s)*: "[a] first full-size working version of a new vehicle, machine, etc., of which further improvements may be made; a preliminary version made in small numbers for evaluation, or from which improved or modified versions may be developed"

 How do we interpret this history?
 How might these various definitions inform the work we're doing this term?
-What tensions do we notice between, e.g., between imitation and originating, or a symbol and a working version?
+What tensions do we notice between, e.g., imitation and originating, or a symbol and a working version?
 What definitions or accounts are missing from the OED?

 ### -isms